youngyangyang04/NoSQLAttack/README.md

 #Introduction
 NoSQLAttack is an open source Python tool to automate expose MongoDB server IP on the internet and disclose the database data by MongoDB default configuration weaknesses and injection attacks.
 Presently, this project focuses on MongoDB.

-It is base on [NoSQLMap](http://www.nosqlmap.net/index.html), tcstool's popular NoSQL injection tool and [shodan](https://www.shodan.io/), first search engine for Internet-connected devices.
+It is based on [NoSQLMap](http://www.nosqlmap.net/index.html), tcstool's popular NoSQL injection tool and [shodan](https://www.shodan.io/), first search engine for Internet-connected devices.

 Some attack tests are based on and extensions of follow papers
 * [Diglossia: Detecting Code Injection Attacks with Precision and Efficiency](http://www.cs.cornell.edu/~shmat/shmat_ccs13.pdf)